munificent/craftinginterpreters/book/representing-code.md

 To define a new operation that can be performed on pastries, we create a new class that implements that interface.
 It has a concrete method for each type of pastry.
-That keeps the code for the operation on both types all nestled snuggly together in one class.
+That keeps the code for the operation on both types all nestled snugly together in one class.

 Given some pastry, how do we route it to the correct method on the visitor based